wmo-im/wmds/.github/ISSUE_TEMPLATE/issue-template-for-wmds.md

 ---

-_Please consult https://github.com/wmo-im/wmds/wiki/How-to-address-problems-and-suggest-changes-to-the-Codetables and use the following structure for new issues._
+_Please consult the [Guidance](https://github.com/wmo-im/wmds/wiki/How-to-address-problems-and-suggest-changes-to-the-Codetables) and use the following structure for new issues._

 **Summary and Purpose**
 [your arguments why the existing situation is not satisfying]